-Once the agency receives the payment, the amount is distributed between the listing and buying real estate agents and their brokerages.
+After the real estate brokerage receives the payment, the amount is distributed between the listing agent and buying real estate agents and their brokerages.
 This is when real estate agents get paid their commission.

 - The client and real estate agent agree upon a commission rate and a listing agreement is signed

-- The listing and buying agents settle on a split percentage
+- The listing agent and buying agent settle on a split percentage of the commission